CHAPTER B:

 Monitoring

 Monitoring is ongoing throughout the HPC.
 It is used to track the evolution of the situation and needs, the implementation of the humanitarian response and the effectiveness of aid delivery.
+Monitoring activities also include the financial tracking of contributions performed by FTS in close cooperation with partners.
 It also considers the diversity of the affected population and their perspectives on the response.
 The enhanced HPC places increased emphasis on monitoring to ensure that the response remains appropriate to evolving needs and to track progress against agreed outcomes.
 Based on the results of the monitoring process, humanitarian partners are advised to revisit planning assumptions and adapt the response accordingly.
 To fulfil this function, monitoring should:

 (Tools and Services)